revange16/TerryRevange-Portfolio/README.md

 Developed a simulation of Conway’s Game of Life, demonstrating principles of cellular automata and algorithmic thinking.
 Implemented an efficient grid system with real-time updates and rules-based evolution of cells, allowing users to visualize patterns and explore emergent behaviors.

-Tech: Java / Python, HTML/CSS
+Tech: Java / Python, HTML/CSS, WxWidgets

 3. Brick Breaker: https://github.com/FullSailGameStudies/bricksbreaker-chris-revange16